blokks/legacy-docs/docs outline.md

 ## Layout
 We talked [about layouts](http://themes/layout) before - out of the box *Blokks* supports `columns`, `rows` and `custom` layouts.

+*Some options, like `data-layout` injects an extra `<style>` to the `<head>` of your document.
+The styling is minimal and won’t conflict with your website or Blokks styles.
+It’s added after the schedule is loaded, so it doesn’t effect your initial pageload.
+You probably won’t even notice it’s there.*

 ### Property details
 | Options | Values | Default |
 |---------|--------|---------|